Ar-Kaine/NeptunesModeller/README.md

 Data is currently almost untouched from the original API format.
 The only changes are:

 Players:
-1) Removal of the "war" and "count down to war" fields that are linked to the main player
+1) Removal of the "war" and "count down to war" fields to a separate sheet (player_war)
-2) Main player progress on technologies is not shown
+2) Main player progress on technologies moved to a separate sheet  (player_technology)
 3) Research levels have been split out to just so each tech level against a player

 Stars:
 1) Addition of a "distance" field to stars, which is the distance of the star to the centre

 All other fields are in their original format.